Recently searched

 It is also made from different materials, including PVC, vinyl, copper foil and glass cloth.
 Different varieties feature varying colors, widths, thicknesses, temperature tolerance, adhesion strength and insulating capabilities.

-The colors help electricians select the correct type and also enable them to colour code the wires they are working with.
+The colors help electricians select the correct type and also enable them to color code the wires they are working with.

 Black tape is the most widely used color - for general insulation and in order to indicate the low voltage neutral point in a circuit.
 Meanwhile, in the UK green and yellow tape typically indicate the protective earthing point.
 Blue tape is usually used to color code low voltage neutral wires and red marks low voltage AC wires.